Katwijk

 Katwijk is by far the largest town in the Duin- en Bollenstreek ("Dune and Bulb Region").
+Katwijk is a relatively religious town and is one of the few remaining in that region that observes the Sunday rest by local law.

 Districts

 The town consists of a number of districts, including namesakes Katwijk aan den Rijn and Katwijk aan Zee.
 On 1 January 2005 the various districts had the following populations: